Information to applicants for research grants

 2 The deadline for applications for grants is October 1 at the latest

 IFAU has a fixed deadline for applications each year and applications for research grants must have reached IFAU by October 1 at the latest.
+All research grant applications must be submitted through two methods: electronically and via traditional mail.
+Please follow the instructions below for each submission method.

 3 Processing applications